Taylor's College: South Australian Certificate of Education International

-The SACEi curriculum focuses on the development of key capabilities that are essential to a student's future education, training and careers, and his role as an active and informed member of the community.
-Students studying the SACE curriculum will gain valuable literacy, numeracy, critical thinking and problem-solving skills on top of the knowledge gained from their choice of subjects.
-The structure of assessment, which will take place between 1 and 1½ years, is 70% school-based assessment and 30% external examination.
+The SACEi curriculum focuses on the development of capabilities that are essential to a student's future education, training and careers, and his or her role as an active and informed member of the community.

 Foundation and Diploma

 As part of the Taylor's Education Group's Higher Education Group strategic positioning, Taylor's College will be focusing on pre-university studies, professional studies and franchise degree programmes as part of its focus from 2019 onwards.

 Effective 1 January 2019, eight foundation programmes (Arts, Science, Business, Computing, Communication, Design, Engineering and Natural & Built Environment) and the Diploma in Business, which were previously offered by Taylor's University, have been moved to Taylor's College.

 Professional Programmes

 Taylor's College offers two professional programmes starting from January 2019; the Certified Accounting Technician (CAT) and Association of Chartered Certified Accountants (ACCA) papers.

 Taylor's Lakeside Campus

 In 2018, Taylor's College moved its Subang Jaya and Sri Hartamas campuses and combined it with the Taylor's Lakeside campus, where the campus of Taylor's University resided.
 Set on 27-acres of tropical greenery, the integrated purpose-built campus surrounds a 5.5 acre man-made lake.